david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 The ordered index is implemented as a red-black tree, thus the header is composed by 3 pointers: one to the parent and the two children pointers.
 An interesting point here is that the color of the node is &mdash; on most platforms &mdash; encoded in the LSB of the parent pointer, resulting in a header of 24 bytes instead of 32 bytes (on a 64-bit systems).

-As none of the *std::map* implementations I checked &mdash; libc++ and libstdc++ trunk (at the time of writing...) &mdash; perform such space optimization, this might explain the result we got in the previous benchmark, where the lookup was faster on  *boost::multi\_index\_container* than *std::set*.
+As none of the *std::map* implementations I checked &mdash; libc++ and libstdc++ trunk (at the time of writing...) &mdash; performs such space optimization, this might explain the result we got in the previous benchmark, where the lookup was faster on  *boost::multi\_index\_container* than *std::set*.
 I actually don't know *why* they don't perform such optimization, if anybody knows, don't hesitate to post a comment!